 - Monitoring & Assessment: Collecting and analyzing data across the watershed to identify resource needs to inform planning and implementation. - Planning and Technical Assistance: Collaborating with cities, landowners, and others to identify the most effective strategies to meet partners' goals and improve water quality and ecological integrity. - Project Support: Working with public and private partners to support projects that restore and improve water quality and ecological integrity and that are well coordinated and align with MCWD goals, exceed regulatory requirements, and create mutual benefits. - Permitting: Reviewing and overseeing construction activities, in coordination with our communities, to protect natural resources from degradation that can occur as a result of land use change.
-In 2021, we will be coordinating with our cities and partners to improve the permitting process. - with our cities and partners to improve the permitting process, generating opportunities for win-win partnerships and enhancing customer service.
+In 2021, we will be coordinating with our cities and partners to improve the permitting process, generating opportunities for win-win partnerships and enhancing customer service.

-• Project Maintenance and Land Management: Maintaining our projects and land to ensure their continued function and value, and managing the operation of Gray's Bay Dam to balance the water budget throughout our 178-square miles and reduce the risk of flooding.
+- Outreach: Connecting people to information they value and engaging residents, agencies and private sector partners to ensure that our work is integrated with the goals of our communities. - Project Maintenance and Land Management: Maintaining our projects and land to ensure their continued function and value, and managing the operation of Gray's Bay Dam to balance the water budget throughout our 178-square miles and reduce the risk of flooding.